Papers

 Introduction to IConNet

-In the realm of signal processing, and particularly when dealing with audio data, extracting pertinent features directly from waveform signals can often present a significant challenge.
+In the field of signal processing, and particularly when dealing with audio data, extracting pertinent features directly from waveform signals can often present a significant challenge.
 The introduction of Convolutional Neural Networks (CNNs) tailored for this task brought about substantial progress, yet efforts to improve the interpretability and efficiency of such models persist.
 The recent development of IConNet, a specialized CNN framework, represents an innovative approach that embraces both end-to-end processing and enhanced understandability of its inner workings, specifically for waveform signals.

 The IConNet Architecture